CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 1. You have set a single [scaler](#def-scaler) : the maximum active requests depends on your [scaler's](#def-scaler) computing limits.
 2. You have set auto-scalability, new [scalers](#def-scaler) will be started as long as your app need more resources (until it reaches the maximum number of [scalers](#def-scaler) you have defined).

+### How to know if a user comes from a secure connection?

+All connections are handled by load-balancers ahead of your applications and forwarded in plain http, you cannot rely on the server port to know the scheme used by the user.

+Instead of it you can use the `X-Forwarded-Proto` HTTP header to get the information, it is set to '*http*' or '*https*'.